Easy DIY Updates Take a Conversion Van to Custom Cool

-Then, using the "advanced search" feature, with keywords like "camper van," "conversion van" "class B" motor home, you can even check "sold" auction ending prices.
-Once you have a sense of what's available and what the pricing is like you'll have a better sense of what's a good deal if you see a van for sale by owner on the side of the road like we did!
+Then, using the "advanced search" feature with keywords like "camper van," "conversion van," and "class B" motor home, you can even check "sold" auction ending prices.
+Once you have a sense of what's available and what the pricing is like, you'll have a better sense of what's a good deal if you see a van for sale by owner on the side of the road, like we did!
 Happy searching!

 Sites Where You Can Judge Van Pricing